 From Puerto Plata, it is about 3 hours driving.
 But the trip is well worth the gorgeous drive.
 You can stop by Santiago for dinner on your way back.
 With local guides from Corocito, you will have to walk or ride a horse for about 2 hours going up and down several hills.

 Through time, Puerto Plata (which translates to Silver Port) has held a few nicknames: la tacita de plata, La novia del Atlantico, and now, the Amber Coast.
-In Puerto Plata, you can tour ambar mines in the hills of La Cumbre.
+In Puerto Plata, you can tour amber mines in the hills of La Cumbre.
 If you’re looking for an authentic souvenir to bring back home, consider buying amber jewelry from local vendors.
+For guided tours, contact the folks at Amber World Museum.

 One of the oldest landmarks in the Western World, La Isabela was founded by none other than the infamous Christopher Columbus in 1493, and abandoned by 1500.
 Named after the queen of Spain, the settlement housed more than a thousand Spaniards.
 The ruins are now part of an archeological museum that showcases the history of the site.